andornaut/til/docs/retro-games.md

 Killzone - Liberation
 Kingdom Hearts - Birth by Sleep
 Lara Croft Tomb Raider - Anniversary
+Legend of Heroes, The - Trails in the Sky
 Lego Star Wars II - The Original Trilogy
 LocoRoco 2
 Lumines II